Avoiding Common Violations

-Enforcement of minimum property maintenance, zoning and development standards is not just about improving neighborhoods; it is essential to the success of the City's Vision 2020 initiative and to Neighborhood Partnership planning and programs.
+Enforcement of minimum property maintenance, zoning, and development standards is not just about improving neighborhoods; it is essential to the success of the City's Vision and to Neighborhood Partnership planning and programs.
 Neighborhoods have a better chance to thrive when blight is held in check.
 Blighting influences are on the department's "Top 10 Violations" hit list.
-Code violations often cited by the department include inoperative motor vehicles (cars located on private property that are not "street legal"), yard maintenance, prohibited outdoor storage, junk and rubbish, improper parking of domestic and commercial equipment, and illegal dwelling units.
+Code violations often cited by the department include inoperative motor vehicles (cars located on private property that are not "street legal"); yard maintenance; prohibited outdoor storage, junk and rubbish; improper parking of domestic and commercial equipment; and illegal dwelling units.

 Most codes investigators are assigned to a specific geographic area and build a partnership with each neighborhood association in that area.
 Because every neighborhood has a unique character and may identify their own enforcement priorities, the codes investigator will emphasize enforcement concerns identified by each neighborhood.

 Commercial equipment includes any vehicle or equipment which is designed for a commercial or industrial function or contains exterior commercial advertising.
 Commercial equipment cannot be parked in residential districts unless it is stored within a completely enclosed building, such as a garage.
 View the Parking Commercial Equipment Brochure.